Should I hire a developer in-house or keep outsourcing my web and software development?

-Companies manage this in different ways and many people we speak to are unsure whether they need to buy software off-the-shelf (read our guide if you’re wondering about that too), work with a software company or start to put in place some inhouse software development.
+Companies manage this in different ways and many people we speak to are unsure whether they need to buy software off-the-shelf (read this blog if you’re wondering about that too), work with a software company or start to put in place some inhouse software development.

 By answering the following questions, you will get clear on some of the potential risks and also the advantages of both approaches.

 1. WHO IS DEALING WITH SOFTWARE DEVELOPER RECRUITMENT?

 It may be that the person or people who deal with recruitment in your company don’t have experience with technical job descriptions and skill sets.
 What support do they need?
 Is your usual recruitment agent sufficiently well-connected for this kind of role?
 You will need a tight job description and may need help designing and carrying out interview content and skill testing.

 2. ARE THERE OTHER TECHNICAL PEOPLE IN YOUR BUSINESS WITH EXPERIENCE OF SOFTWARE DEVELOPMENT?